NCAR/geocat-comp/docs/contrib.rst

-When adding new functionality, there are multiple auxiliary files that you may need to modify to encorporate your code into the package.
+When adding new functionality, there are multiple auxiliary files that you may need to modify to incorporate your code into the package.
 These include:

 * ``geocat/comp/__init__.py``: This file imports all of the functions intended for the public API.